chazzpm/aFICSCHASS/_posts/2020-01-23-02aFootballUniverse.md

 ---
-title: "2. aFootball: The Football Universe"
+title: "Part 0: 2. aFootball: The Football Universe"
 summary: "We develop a relational model of the internal structure of the world of Football Universe"
 toc: true
 layout: post